rails/rails/guides/source/form_helpers.md

 </form>
 ```

 Now, you'll notice that the HTML contains something extra: a `div` element with two hidden input elements inside.
 This div is important, because the form cannot be successfully submitted without it.
-The first input element with name `utf8` enforces browsers to properly respect your form's character encoding and is generated for all forms whether their actions are "GET" or "POST".
+The first input element with name `utf8` enforces browsers to properly respect your form's character encoding and is generated for all forms whether their actions are [GET" or "POST".
 The second input element with name `authenticity_token` is a security feature of Rails called *cross-site request forgery protection*, and form helpers generate it for every non-GET form (provided that this security feature is enabled).
-You can read more about this in the "Security Guide":./security.html#cross-site-request-forgery-csrf.
+You can read more about this in the "Security Guide](./security.html#cross-site-request-forgery-csrf).

 NOTE: Throughout this guide, the `div` with the hidden input elements will be excluded from code samples for brevity.